Cryptozoology

 Age 1: I screech when my mother leaves the room, fitful for a nipple, her arms powdery, unconditional.

 Age 3: I throw things.
 I can read.
 DOG.
 MAD.
-GO.
+RUN.

-Age 4: I climb the bathroom shelves and cannot get down.
-I’m stuck, forever.
-My mother snaps a photo before lowering me to safety.
+Age 4: I climb the built-in shelves in the bathroom and can’t get down.
+My mother snaps a photo of me, wailing, before lowering me to safety.
 The next day, I do it again.

 Age 5: After watching a comet of bare-chested boys jump their bikes off an exposed foundation, I dump my bike in the dirt.
-At the base of a towering pine, I pick gravel from the heel of my hand and swallow tears.
-I realize speed and lift are necessary for flight.
+At the base of a towering pine, I pick gravel from my hand and swallow tears.
+It takes more than speed for flight.

 Age 6: My father is cold in the morning, ablaze at night.
 At church, I learn the concept of sin.
 I repeat, “Fuck you, Jesus” in my head, worrying I’ll go to hell.
 I get my sister in on it, just in case.

-Age 7: On a warm day in late spring, I bend to open the garage when the first strong rays of the season hit the back of my neck and detonate a grenade of joy.
+Age 7: On the first warm day of May, I bend to open the garage when sunshine hits the back of my neck and detonates a grenade of joy.
 I imagine a million pennies.
-For the rest of the day, I pop wheelies in celebration of large numbers.
+For the rest of the day, I pop wheelies in celebration of big numbers.

 Age 8: Miss Ouellette is my favorite teacher and her gray hair is a halo of kindness.
-I feel safe when I’m in her classroom, so I eat up everything she offers.
+I feel safe in her classroom, so I learn everything she offers.

 Age 9: I am tall, dangerous, fast.
 I dream of flying.
-I sharpen sticks, hunt creatures lurking below the surface of puddles reflecting cloudless skies.
+I sharpen sticks, hunt creatures lurking below the surface of puddles that reflect sky.

 Age 10: Retainers on my teeth.
-I have a crush on my 4th grade teacher even though he cares little for my loud mouth, my desire to be captain, my hand waving high with answers.
+I have a crush on my 4th grade teacher even though he cares little for my loud mouth, my desire to be captain, my hand flapping in the air with answers.
 I am the quarterback at recess.
-My mother shows my sister and me the fine art of soundlessly latching doors behind us.
+My mother shows us the fine art of soundlessly latching doors behind us.

 Age 11: My father threatens my mother with one pistol, two bullets.
 At school, I get in trouble for talking too much and my seat is moved to the back of the class.
-From paper, I fashion a dunce cap.
-Perfect the smirk.
+I fashion a dunce cap from construction paper and place it on my head, perfect the smirk.

 Age 12: I am wrongly accused of cheating on a test and a giant red zero appears to the left of my name.
 Injustice lodges in my throat.
-Rage is fuel, I realize.
-Coldness creeps in and stays.
+Fury is fuel, I realize.
+Sadness creeps in and stays.

 Age 13: Cruelty is the culture of junior high.
 Small homogenous groups of pubescents laugh hysterically when confronted with difference.
 I question what’s funny, and drop a few rungs on the social ladder.
 I’m called weird for the first time.
 It rings true, so I adopt it.

 Age 14: My eyebrows are furry caterpillars.
 A boy asks if I can touch my elbows behind my back, and when I try, he stares at my chest laughing moronically.
-At home, my father interrupts my chocolate ice cream by predicting my large body will only get larger, then pulls his truck out of the driveway before the ice cream melts in the bowl.
-That night, I gaze at myself in the mirror and wonder if I’m gross.
+At home, my father interrupts my chocolate ice cream by predicting my large body will get larger, then pulls his truck out of the driveway before the ice cream melts in the bowl.
+That night, I look at myself in the mirror and wonder if I’m disgusting.

 Age 15: I do crunches in the bottom bunk.
 Eat less.
 Smell better.
 I want clothes we can’t afford, so I steal them.

 Age 16: I take off my stolen clothes for a boy who takes his stolen clothes off, too.
 I adore his bottom lip, his white teeth, his deltoids.
-Adults hate how excited we are to touch each other, so they heap shame on us.
+Adults hate how excited we are to touch each other, so they pile their shame onto us.
 We ignore it, fumbling our way into pleasure.

-Age 19: I am accepted into an esteemed liberal arts college.
-Most of the students there don’t get me or don’t notice me.
-With no credit card, no car, and dry cleaning ticket, I realize what makes a collar blue and what makes one pop.
+Age 19: I am accepted into an esteemed liberal arts college where most of the students don’t notice me.
+With no credit card, no car, and no dry cleaning ticket, I realize what makes a collar blue and what makes one pop.
 WASP seems an appropriate word for the sting they leave behind.

-Age 20: I fall for a man whose unsettled weather raises hairs on my arms.
+Age 20: I fall for a man whose internal weather raises the hairs on my arm.
 He’s a handsome, swirling, low-pressure system.
-A month into our fling, I’m introduced to his habit of discharging old trauma through violence.
-In the bathroom at my mother’s house, I tend wounds before slumping into the kitchen to burn a piece of toast, making a vow while slathering it with butter.
-A few weeks later, I board a plane for England where my new, bespectacled Liverpudlian flatmate tells me he’ll piss on my clothes if I don’t let him into my bed, so I do.
+A month into our fling, I’m introduced to his habit of discharging trauma through violence.
+In the bathroom at my mother’s house, I tend wounds before slumping into the kitchen to burn a piece of toast, vowing to quit him.
+A few weeks later, I board a plane for England where my new, bespectacled Liverpudlian flatmate tells me he’ll piss on my clothes if I don’t let him into my bedroom, so I do.

 Age 22: My father and his fiance are killed in a motorcycle accident.
 I agonize over his last moments, convinced they were shaped by regret.
 I request a viewing of his body.
 The bruises on his knuckles are visible through layers of concealer, his hair politely combed.

 Age 23: My friend, Sadie, convinces me to pack my bags and head west.
 We rent a house.
 She feeds me, shows me how to grow vegetables, and lets me borrow her car.
-I commit to therapy.
+I start therapy.

 Age 24: I get a job working with broken children.
 I get punched, kicked, and bitten.
 I make them breakfast, braid their hair, restrain them from hurting themselves.
 Most mornings, I’m up at 5:30am to ride my bike forty minutes through dull Pacific rain.
 It’s a crucial, minimum wage job.